-Since this finding is consistent throughout most of the City and is consistent with what would be expected in a rural area, it supports the conclusion that R/ECAP-this is not-a result of a fair housing issue in the City.
+Since this finding is consistent throughout most of the City and is consistent with what would be expected in a rural area, it supports the conclusion that R/ECAP is not a fair housing issue in the City.
 This conclusion was supported by a review of Census Tract data collected in the 2020 US Census, City Staff and Staff members of the City Housing Authority by comparing their local knowledge, reported data, aerial imagery, and the City's Zoning map.